CUBRID/cubrid-manual/en/admin/config.rst

 **CCI_DEFAULT_AUTOCOMMIT**

-    **CCI_DEFAULT_AUTOCOMMIT** is a parameter to configure whether to make application implemented in CCI interface or CCI-based interface such as PHP, ODBC, OLE DB, Perl, Python, and Ruby commit automatically.
+    **CCI_DEFAULT_AUTOCOMMIT** is a parameter to configure whether to make application implemented in CCI interface or CCI-based interface such as PHP, OLE DB, Perl, Python, and Ruby commit automatically.
 The default value is **ON**.
 This parameter does not affect applications implemented in JDBC.

     If the **CCI_DEFAULT_AUTOCOMMIT** parameter value is **OFF**, the broker application server (CAS) process is occupied until the transaction is terminated.
 Therefore, it is recommended to execute commit after completing fetch when executing the **SELECT** statement.